Three-coloring triangle-free graphs on surfaces VII. A linear-time algorithm: Definitions and previous results

 \section{Definitions and previous results}

 We need a stronger form of Theorem~\ref{thm:ctvrty} which deals with graphs with precolored cycles.
 First, let us give several definitions.
 Suppose that a graph $G$ is embedded in a surface $\Sigma$ so that every cuff of $\Sigma$ traces a cycle in $G$, let $H$ be a subgraph of $G$, and let $h$ be a face of $H$.
-Let $\Sigma_h$ denote the surface whose interior is homeomorphic to $h$, let $\theta_h:\Sigma_h\to \Sigma$ be a continuous function whose restriction to the interior of $\Sigma_h$ is a homeomorphism to $h$, and let $G_h=\theta_h^{-1}(G)$.
-Let $s:\mathbf{Z}^+\to\mathbf{R}$ be defined by
+We would like to view the part $G'$ of $G$ drawn in the closure of $h$ as drawn in the surface $\Sigma_h$ whose interior is homeomorphic to $h$.
+There is a minor technical issue to overcome; consider e.g. the case that $\Sigma$ is the torus and $h$ is an open cylinder bounded by two non-contractible homotopic cycles intersecting in a path $Q$.
+Then, to view $G'$ as a graph drawn in the cylinder, we need to cut the surface along the two cycles, naturally splitting $Q$ into two paths in the process.
+More precisely, we let $\theta_h:\Sigma_h\to \Sigma$ be a continuous function whose restriction to the interior of $\Sigma_h$ is a homeomorphism to $h$, and we define $G_h=\theta_h^{-1}(G)$.